-The data reported must be entirely anonymous and thus not linkable to any natural persons, including any (contact persons of) End Users.

-Information related to actual datasets exchanged over the Peppol Network for both sent and received datasets must be collected and reported based on the following parameters:

-Timing of the exchange

-Direction of the exchange (incoming or outgoing)

-Sending Peppol Service Provider

-Receiving Peppol Service Provider

-Peppol Dataset Type (Document Type ID)

-Transport protocol used

-Country of sender

-Country of receiver

-The exact format of aggregated statistics to be provided by Service Providers will be defined in the technical specification of the Transaction Statistics Report, based on the data scope listed above and in line with the provisions of this session.
-The Transaction Report specification will be introduced through the procedures foreseen in the Change Management Policy in Chapter 2.
+The exact nature and format of aggregated statistics to be provided by Service Providers is defined in the technical specification of Transaction Statistics Reporting, based on the data scope listed above and in line with collection purposes and usage principled laid out in this Policy.
+The Transaction Statistics Reporting specification will be introduced and further maintained in accordance with the procedures foreseen in the Change Management Policy in section 2.

 Specific provisions and clarification on data to be reported:

-Timing of the exchange ref of this section refers to the reporting period – exact date and time of transactions does not need to be reported.
+Timing of the exchange refers to the reporting period – exact date and time of the exchange(s) should not be reported, since this could theoretically be used to enable linkability to individual End Users (or their representatives).

 Information on country of sender and receiver shall be part of the reporting obligation only after a change in the Message Envelope specification (e.g., SBDH) is adopted and implemented by Service Providers.